wdmg/yii2-mailer/USECASES.md

 When the mail client requests an image in the body of the letter, the module compares the tracking key and determines the sent message as read, and also returns the requested image.

 If you selected a link for tracking, the user will also be moved to the specified link.

+## Web versions
+You can specify a link to the web version of the sent message, which will be generated and saved in the web browser automatically at the time of sending.

+If the option to save the web version of the mail message is enabled in the module configuration, you can use this code to generate the link in mail view of your application:

+    if (isset(Yii::$app->params["mailer.webMailUrl"])) {
+        $webMailUrl = Url::to(Yii::$app->params["mailer.webMailUrl"]);
+        echo Yii::t('app/modules/admin', 'Do not see the images?
+Go to the {link} of this email.', [ 'link' => Html::a('web version', $webMailUrl),
+        ]);
+    }